cometbeetle/AutoUncertainties/paper/paper.md

 $$ \delta f_j (\mathbf x)^2 = \sum_i^n \left(\dfrac{\partial f_j}{\partial x_i} \delta x_i \right)^2, \quad\quad j \in [1, m].$$

-To compute $\dfrac{\partial f_j}{\partial x_i}$ for arbitrary $f$, the implementation in `AutoUncertainties` relies on automatic differentiaion provided by `JAX`.
+To compute $\dfrac{\partial f_j}{\partial x_i}$ for arbitrary $f$, the implementation in `AutoUncertainties` relies on automatic differentiation provided by `JAX`.
 Calls to any `NumPy` array function or universal function (ufunc) are intercepted via the `__array_function__` and `__array_ufunc__` mechanism, and dispatched to a `NumPy` wrapper routine that computes the Jacobian matrix via `jax.jacfwd`.